Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Algebras

 \begin{definition} A \underline{derivation} on $\mathcal C$ is a linear mapping $\delta:{\mathcal C}\rightarrow {\mathcal C}$ satisfying the ``product'' rule:

 \end{definition}

 \begin{theorem} There are no (non-zero) derivations on $\mathcal C$.
 In other words, every derivation of $\mathcal C$ is identically zero. \end{theorem}

 The proof of this theorem can be broken up into two parts of independent interest.
 The first theorem, due to Singer\footnote{{\bf Isadore Singer} (b.
 1924).
 Isadore Manuel Singer is an Institute Professor in the Department of Mathematics at the Massachusetts Institute of Technology.
 He is noted for his work with Michael Atiyah in 1962, which paved the way for new interactions between pure mathematics and theoretical physics} and Wermer\footnote{{\bf John Wermer} (b.
-1925)}, is valid for commutative semisimple Banach algebras.
+1925), retired from Brown University}, is valid for commutative semisimple Banach algebras.
 The second one is due to Sakai\footnote{{\bf Soichiro Sakai} (b.
-1928)} and is valid for all $C^*$-algebras.
+1928), retired from University of Pennsylvania and returned to Japan} and is valid for all $C^*$-algebras.

 \begin{theorem} [Singer and Wermer 1955 \cite{SinWer55}] Every \underline{continuous} derivation on $\mathcal C$ is zero. \end{theorem}

 \begin{theorem}[Sakai 1960 \cite{Sakai60}] Every derivation on $\mathcal C$ is continuous. \end{theorem}